Showing posts with label Raquel Welch. Show all posts

 Gossip columnist Sheila Green (Yvonne Romain) moments before she

-(as Christine so tactfully puts it) "...got bounced through the hedges."
+(as Christine tactfully puts it) "...got bounced through the hedges."

-The busy work schedules of Sondheim and Perkins prevented the two from having many opportunities to physically work on the script together; thus the bulk of The Last of Sheila was done through phone calls and couriers.
-Sondheim devised the twists and details of Clinton's sadistic game, while Perkins worked to infuse the otherwise academic brain puzzler with suspense and a Hollywood insider atmosphere.
-The result, while entertaining, occasionally feels as choppy and disjointed as the process of its creation (Perkins claimed only two scenes in the entire film were written while both occupied the same room at the same time).
+The busy work schedules of Sondheim and Perkins prevented the two from having many opportunities to work on the script together in person; thus, the bulk of The Last of Sheila was done through phone calls and couriers.
+Sondheim devised the twists and details of Clinton's sadistic game, while Perkins worked to infuse the otherwise academic brain-puzzler with suspense and a Hollywood insider atmosphere.
+The result, while entertaining, occasionally feels as choppy and disjointed as the process of its creation (Perkins claimed that only two scenes in the entire film were written while both were in the same room at the same time).

 Stephen Who?